 English is a core subject.
 In Years 7, 8 and 9 students having seven periods per fortnight.
 Our students study GCSE English Language and English Literature in Years 10 and 11, and A'Level English Language and English Literature in Years 12 and 13.
 Further details about the A'Level course are available on the Sixth Form website.

-At Bishop Luffa School when you study English you learn about who we are, as a people, as a nation, and as one of the two billion other people on the planet who use English every single day, whether they are in Chichester, Chile, or China.
-You will study the rich heritage of the great writers who have used English over the last 1,000 years in their poems, plays, and novels: from Chaucer to Charles Dickens; from Shakespeare to Steinbeck.
-You will dive into the rich, deep worlds of stories, including those written in other languages and translated into English.
-You will also learn how to understand what people mean when they write or say something, whether fiction or non-fiction.
-And, most importantly, you will learn how people communicate with each other in different contexts, so that we become creative and imaginative 21st Century communicators ourselves.
+At Bishop Luffa School, when we study English we learn about who we are, as a people, as a nation and as one of the two billion other people on the planet who use English every single day, whether they are in Chichester, Chile or China.
+We study the rich heritage of the great writers who have used English over the last 1,000 years: the poetry of Chaucer, Shakespeare, Robert Browning, Tony Harrison, Simon Armitage; the plays of Shakespeare, Oscar Wilde, Tennessee Williams; the novels of Ian McEwan, Suzanne Collins, Khalid Hosseini, Andrea Levy; the non-fiction of Bill Bryson, Jonathan Swift, Sathnam Sanghera.
+We dive into the rich, deep world of stories written in other languages and translated into English.
+We also learn how to understand what people mean when they write or say something, whether in fiction or non-fiction.
+And, most importantly, we learn how people communicate with each other in different contexts, so that we become creative and imaginative 21st Century communicators.

 English Learning Journey

-This is a visual representation of how students' knowledge and skills develop through the Law curriculum.
+This is a visual representation of how students' knowledge and skills develop through the English curriculum.

 (click on the image below to view a larger version)